CliMA/GilbertCurves.jl/README.md

 [![Build Status](https://github.com/CliMA/GilbertCurves.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/CliMA/GilbertCurves.jl/actions/workflows/CI.yml?query=branch%3Amain)

 This is a Julia implementation of the generalized Hilbert ("gilbert") space-filling curve algorithm, by Jakub Červený (https://github.com/jakubcerveny/gilbert).
-It provides space-filling curves for ectangular domains of arbitrary (non-power-of-two) sizes.
+It provides space-filling curves for rectangular domains of arbitrary (non-power-of-two) sizes.
 Currently only 2D domains are supported, but it could be extended to 3D.

 # Usage